yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 Let's look into the wait and ride durations, and try to figure out how long in advance I should book my ride.

-This query shows the average wait durations and average trip durations by the hour of day, for trips taken in San Francsico in the last 6 months:
+This query shows the average wait durations and average trip durations by the hour of day, for trips taken in San Francisco in the last 6 months:

 ```
 UberRides